 Joss Whedon went through five different versions of the final battle with the "Newborn" creature, the first four versions of which all took place on Earth in such settings as a hospital maternity ward, a giant junkyard, a snowy forest and cliffside, and a desert.

-(at around 1h 35 mins) The Newborns' skull was made of plaster so that it could be sucked out of the window into space.
+The Newborn's skull was made of plaster so it could be sucked out of the window into space.
 Cast only at 1/8-1/4" thick, it was scored into various pieces.
-Each piece was individually attached to a wire, so that when struck against the window and cracked, each fragment could be pulled out one by one.
+Each piece was individually attached to a wire, so when struck against the window and cracked, each fragment could be pulled out one-by-one.

 The Auriga interactive computer is named "Father."
 In the original Alien (1979), the computer's name was "Mother."
 There are even compatible scenes where people yell at Mother or Father for not responding to them.

-For the luckless human victims which the renegades find, already having had the aliens burst out of their stomachs, the crew devised costumes which had stomach entrails stitched onto the outside.
+For the luckless human victims which the renegades find, as if already having had the aliens burst out of their stomachs wasn't enough, the crew devised costumes which had stomach entrails stitched onto the outside.
 This was directly inspired by a T-shirt that was popular around the time of the release of Alien (1979) in which an alien fetus (and a lot of blood) was attached to the front.

 Paul W.S.
 Anderson was in talks to direct but was unable to take part due to scheduling conflicts.
 Anderson would still get his chance to direct an outer space opus the following year with Event Horizon (1997).
 And of course he would visit the Alien franchise several years later with AVP: Alien vs. Predator (2004).

-(at around 1h 25 mins) Leland Orser's character is called Larry Purvis in the credits.
+Appx.
+1h 25 mins, Leland Orser's character is called Larry Purvis in the credits.
 In the original script, he was supposed to have his last name on his jumpsuit, and Christie calls him by that name.
-This scene was changed in the final cut, and the only person who ever refers to him as Purvis is Call, when they get ready to put him in the Betty's freezing chamber towards the end of the film.
+This scene was changed in the final cut, and the only person who refers to him as Purvis is Call, when they get ready to put him in the Betty's freezing chamber towards the end of the film.